 Medicine for COPD may include bronchodilators and inhaled steroids, which open the airway to help you breathe easier.
 Bronchodilators are inhaled medicines that relax the muscles around the airways, allowing air to move more freely.

 Inhaled steroids are anti-inflammatory medications that reduce irritation and swelling of the airways, allowing for easier breathing.
 Consequently, both types of medication can be used together to create a comprehensive treatment plan for COPD patients.

-It is important to take these medications as a physician prescribes to ensure maximum effectiveness and avoid any potential adverse effects.
+Taking these medications as a physician prescribes is important to ensure maximum effectiveness and avoid potential adverse effects.
 In addition to medication, lifestyle changes such as quitting smoking and avoiding exposure to pollutants can also help manage COPD symptoms.

 Bronchodilators are a pharmaceutical used to treat and reduce signs of chronic obstructive pulmonary disease (COPD), such as wheezing, labored breathing, and chest tightness.
-They are essential to COPD management and are commonly prescribed to those suffering from the condition.
+They’re essential to COPD management and are commonly prescribed to those suffering from the condition.

 This rehab uses a collaborative atmosphere where individuals with similar conditions can provide and receive peer support.

 Regularly attending pulmonary rehabilitation classes can lead to better management of chronic lung disease, increased physical fitness, and improved quality of life by allowing individuals to engage in activities they enjoy with their loved ones.
 Additionally, pulmonary rehabilitation is likely to reduce the need for hospital visits.

 Oxygen therapy is a frequent treatment for COPD as it increases the amount of oxygen delivered to the lungs and bloodstream.
 Clinical studies have determined that individuals with COPD who receive oxygen therapy may experience improved life expectancy and enhanced quality of life.2